 - In "The Mansion of Mad Professor Ludlow" in Dragon magazine #42, the player characters are Boy Scouts investigating a haunted house.
 In one room is what appears to be an innocent maiden chained to the wall.
 She is actually a succubus and very hungry.

-- Happens on two different occasions in Baldur's Gate II:
+- Happens on at least three different occasions in Baldur's Gate II: